ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ### How to: Attach and Detach a Volume

 ProfitBricks allows for the creation of multiple storage volumes.
 You can attach and detach these on the fly.
-This allows for various scenarios such as attaching a failed OS disk to another server for possible recovery or moving a volume to another server to bring online.
+This is helpful in scenarios such as attaching a failed OS disk to another server for recovery, or moving a volume to another server to bring online.

-The following illustrates how you would attach a volume and then detach it from a server:
+This example attaches a volume, then detaches it from a server:

     // First we need to create a volume.
     Volume volume = new Volume();